No downpayment? No problem!

 George said those who donate funds can’t expect a financial return.
 Instead, HomeFundMe donations will are gifts.
 Fannie Mae calls HomeFundMe a test project.

-“What we’re doing today is we’re trying to test and learn a variety of solutions because the preferences for today’s homebuyers have changed significantly, and there is no silver bullet to solving a problem that’s as hard as how do you find a down payment,” said Jonathan Lawless of Fannie Mae.
+“What we’re doing today is we’re trying to test and learn a variety of solutions because the preferences for today’s homebuyers have changed significantly, and there is no silver bullet to solving a problem that’s as hard as how do you find a down payment, if loan vendors provide less interest, Click here justguarantor,” said Jonathan Lawless of Fannie Mae.
 “What we prefer to do is source ideas from all sorts of different places.
 Our customers are a major one, lenders who are dealing every day with people trying to buy homes, and instead of trying to take those ideas and spend three years trying to roll out a major change, we’d rather test and learn.”